Have a rowdy birthday

 1937 - Ron Yeats was born in Aberdeen.
 The giant centre-half played 454 times for the reds, netting sixteen times and captaining us to two League titles, our first FA Cup, the Second Division title and FA Charity Shield.
 He was one of Bill Shankly’s first and most inspired signings, arriving for just £30,000 from Dundee United in July 1961.
 He moved on to Tranmere Rovers in December 1971.

 1969 - Our 2-0 home win over West Ham United was the first game screened in colour by the BBC’s Match Of The Day.
-Chris Lawler and Bobby Graham scored the goals.
+Chris Lawler and Bobby Graham scored the goals, with forward Steve Peplow making the first of his three senior appearances.

 On the move